 Office Staff have an overlapping schedule to cover the office from 7:30 AM-7:30 PM.

 Pooh Corner staff schedules are dictated by the needs of the staff children they care for and their parents schedules.
 Morning, afternoon and evening shifts are all needed.
-Schedules are very similar to those of the counselors.
+Schedules are very similar to those of the cabin counselors.

 Horseback Riding Staff schedules revolve around the daily program of the five activity periods and the caring for the horses and stables.
 The day starts by feeding the horses and prepping them for the daily lessons.
 Riding staff have a break for lunch, rest hour and dinner.
 Riding staff often use rest hour and evenings to plan lessons or special events like the horse show or gymkhana.